Grow Your Own Food from Scraps: Sustainable Garden

 Sprouting Techniques

 Some scraps may require sprouting before planting.
 For example, ginger root should be soaked in water overnight to encourage sprouting.
-Bulbs, such as onion and garlic, should be separated into individual cloves before planting.
+Bulbs, such as onions and garlic, should be separated into individual cloves before planting.
 Carrot tops can be placed in a shallow dish of water to encourage sprouting before planting.

 Seeds, such as those from tomatoes or peppers, can be dried and saved for planting in the future.
 It’s important to properly store them in a cool, dry place to ensure viability.